aet37/ECE1140-Project/docs/hw_track_controller_hld.md

 }

-SystemTask <|-- Task

 Rung *-- "0..*" Instruction : Has
 Routine *-- "0..*" Rung : Has
 Task *-- "1..*" Routine : Has
+UserProgram *-- "0..*" Task : Has

-TagDatabase -up- Communications : < Uses
+TagDatabase -left- Communications : < Uses
+TagDatabase -down- Io : < Uses

 TagDatabase - Instruction : < Uses

-Scheduler - SystemTask : > Schedules
-Scheduler - Task : > Schedules

 note bottom of Communications
 CommsTask interacts with the serial port to interface with the software end note

+note right of Io
+These functions will interact with the input/output pins end note

 @enduml